 Top Pick for a Roof Rack

 fork mount rack.
 Gone are the days of needing an additional adaptor to hold your mountain bike with a through axle.
-Kuat has come up with an innovative solution that can hold bikes with any axle standard at the fork.
-It comes out of the box ready to handle your 9mm, 15mm, and 20mm forks.
+Kuat has an innovative solution that can hold bikes with any axle standard at the fork.
+It comes ready to handle your 9mm, 15mm, and 20mm forks.
 An additional adaptor can be purchased to accommodate the wider fork spacing of fat bikes and plus bikes.
 The Trio mounts to almost any cross bars, using a U-bolt style clamp.
 It also has a handy cutaway for clearance of disc brake calipers.
-Top it all off with a cable lock that extends from the back of the rack and you have the most versatile, secure, and easy to load rook rack on the market.
+Top it all off with a cable lock that extends from the back of the rack and you have the most versatile, secure, and easy-to-load rook rack on the market.

 Top Pick for a Trunk Rack